Sweet Princess: Re-releases

 Sweet Princess was re-released on the It's OK label on 16 August 2019, but did not chart in the band's native UK; however, later in 2021, coinciding with the release of their album New Long Leg, it peaked at no. 83 on the UK Album Downloads Chart.

 A compilation album containing both Sweet Princess and its successive EP Boundary Road Snacks and Drinks was released on 25 October 2019 on 12" vinyl, briefly entering the UK Independent Albums Chart for one week the following November at no. 36.
 Following Dry Cleaning's first two studio albums, New Long Leg (2021) and Stumpwork (2022), the band's label 4AD issued a remastered version of the double EP compilation on 8 March 2024, which peaked at no. 7 on the UK Independent Albums Chart and no. 17 on the Scottish Albums Chart.
 The Japanese CD of the compilation contained a bonus demo of "Strong Feelings" from New Long Leg.

 Critical reception

 Rating Sweet Princess 7.8 out of 10 for the website Pitchfork, Brodie Lancaster described the EP as "six cerebral, spiky songs that extract something touching and tragic from the mundanity of social media and social anxiety."
 Critic Robert Christgau, rating Sweet Princess as an "A", called it "arrestingly angular up against spoken Florence Shaw lyrics".
-In a four star review for the The Sydney Morning Herald, Bernard Zuel praised the "potent combination" of the band's instrumental work with Shaw's "spoken-word delivery and attitude", and Marty Hill of Under the Radar similarly spoke positively of the dynamic "between what the band are doing in the background and Shaw's often sarcastic and always sharp deliveries", concluding in a 7.5 out of 10 review that "As far as debuts go, you'd struggle to find a more exciting offering this year."
+In a four star review for The Sydney Morning Herald, Bernard Zuel praised the "potent combination" of the band's instrumental work with Shaw's "spoken-word delivery and attitude", and Marty Hill of Under the Radar similarly spoke positively of the dynamic "between what the band are doing in the background and Shaw's often sarcastic and always sharp deliveries", concluding in a 7.5 out of 10 review that "As far as debuts go, you'd struggle to find a more exciting offering this year."